Arpita-deb/Salifort_motors_HR_analytics/README.md

 Salifort Motors is a fictional French-based alternative energy vehicle manufacturer.
 Its global workforce of over 100,000 employees research, design, construct, validate, and distribute electric, solar, algae, and hydrogen-based vehicles.
 Salifort’s end-to-end vertical integration model has made it a global leader at the intersection of alternative energy and automobiles.

 ## Key Stakeholders:
-Salifort’s senior leadership team
+* Salifort’s senior leadership team
-Human Resources (HR) department team
+* Human Resources (HR) department team

 ## Statement of the Business Task:
-design a model that predicts whether an employee will leave the company based on their job title, department, number of projects, average monthly hours, and any other relevant data points.
-A good model will help the company increase retention and job satisfaction for current employees, and save money and time training new employees. analyze the key factors driving employee turnover, build an effective model, and share recommendations for next steps with the leadership team.
+Design a model that predicts whether an employee will leave the company based on their job title, department, number of projects, average monthly hours, and any other relevant data points.
+Analyze the key factors driving employee turnover, build an effective model, and share recommendations for next steps with the leadership team.

 ## Deliverables:
+1. Project Proposal
-1. An executive summary with important insights and recommendation
+2. An executive summary with important insights and recommendations
-2. A jupyter notebook with all the codes
+3. A jupyter notebook with all the codes

-## Data Dictionary:
+## About the Data Set:
-turnover data includes both employees who choose to quit their job and employees who are let go.
-This project uses a dataset called HR_capstone_dataset.csv.
+This project uses a dataset called **HR_capstone_dataset.csv**.
 It represents 10 columns of self-reported information from employees of a multinational vehicle manufacturing corporation.

-The dataset contains:
-14,999 rows – each row is a different employee’s self-reported information 10 columns
+The dataset contains 14,999 rows – each row is a different employee’s self-reported information and 10 columns

+### Data Dictionary:

 | Column Name | Type | Description |
 | :--- | :--- | :--- |